 There are loads of toiletry bags out there and choosing between them can be overwhelming.
 Most of them are very similar and the only meaningful differences are in the materials and build which ultimately impacts its lifespan.

-Over the years, we have gone through loads of different toiletry bags and are proud to recommend the Toiletry Bag by Active Roots.
+Over the years, we have gone through loads of different toiletry bags and are proud to recommend the Toiletry Bag by Nomatic.
 It’s made from high-quality, water-resistant polyester to handle the roughest of travels.
 It has 4 sections to help you better organize your travel essentials.

 Get a Laundry Bag

 Another great addition to your collection of bags within a bag is a laundry bag.
 These are great for keeping dirty items in and are easy to discreetly hand over to washer ladies.
 A word from the wise (or embittered) though, don’t buy a laundry bag that is too nice or you risk some unscrupulous swine swapping it for their own vastly inferior wash bag (yep, that actually happened to me).